x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/conditions-and-exceptions.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: c918ea00-1e68-4b8b-8d51-6966b4432e2d
-description: "Summary: Learn about the conditions and exceptions that define when mail flow rules (transport rules) are applied to messages in Exchange Server 2016 and 2019."
+description: "Summary: Learn about the conditions and exceptions that define when mail flow rules (transport rules) are applied to messages in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Mail flow rule conditions and exceptions (predicates) in Exchange Server